MarcCampmanyGar/Loan_Data_Analysis/readme.md

 ## Dataset

 > - In this project the main goal has been to analyze the features related mainly to the _Borrower's APR_ (annual interest rate charged).
 The variables studied have been the _Original Loan Amount, Borrower's Prosper Rating, Loan Term, Borrower's Income Range, Employment Status, Occupation and aim of the loan_.
-> - The original data set contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
-After cleaning operations, the dataset studied contains 83.968 unique loans with 15 related features.
+> - The original data set ('prosperLoanData.csv') contains 113,937 loans with 81 variables on each loan, including loan amount, borrower rate (or interest rate), current loan status, borrower income, and many others.
+After cleaning operations, the dataset studied contains 83.968 unique loans with 15 related features ('LoanData_cleaned.csv')

 ## Initial hypothesis